How to make cake pops

 2. Grease and flour both halves of the cake pop mould.
 If you don’t do this, the cake pops will stick to the mould.

-3. In a large bowl, whisk together the egg yolks, sugar, sunflower oil and water until thoroughly combined.
+3. In a large bowl, whisk together the eggs, sugar, sunflower oil and water until thoroughly combined.

-5. Sift together the dry ingredients and add them to the egg yolk mixture.
+4. Sift together the flour, cocoa, baking powder, bicarbonate of soda and salt and add them to the egg mixture.
 Mix until combined.

-7. Place the bottom half of the mould on a baking tray.
-With a 1/2 Tbsp measure, scoop the batter into the holes so they’re about 4/5 full.
+5. Place the bottom half of the mould (the one without the holes) onto a baking tray.
+With a 1/2 Tbsp measure, scoop the batter into the holes so they’re about 3/4 full.

-9. When the pops are done, leave them to cool in the silicone before removing them.
+7. When the pops are done, leave them to cool in the silicone mould before removing them.
 I put mine in the freezer for about half an hour, as this makes them easier to coat.

-10. Melt your candy melts or temper your chocolate.
-Dip one end of the cake pop sticks into the candy melts and insert them into the cake pops.
+8. Melt your Candy Melts or temper your chocolate.
+Dip one end of the cake pop sticks into the Candy Melts and insert them into the cake pops.
 Allow them to set in the fridge for 5 minutes.

-11. When the sticks have been secured, you can dip the cake pops in the candy melts to coat them and then sprinkle with decorations.
-Mine dried upside down on a platter but you can also stick the pops in styrofoam to dry upright.
+9. When the sticks have been secured, you can dip the cake pops in the Candy Melts to coat them and then sprinkle with decorations.
+Mine dried upside down on a platter but you can also stick the pops in polystyrene to dry upright.

 It’s never been this easy to make cake pops.
 Why not give the mould a go?